ds2005/django_examples/README.md

-# My attempts of django practices from the book.
+# My first attempts of django practices from the book.